evmos/evmos/docs/developers/json-rpc/endpoints.md

 It works by subscribing to particular events.
 The node will return a subscription id.
-For each event that matches the subscription a notification with relevant data is send together with the subscription id.
+For each event that matches the subscription a notification with relevant data is sent together with the subscription id.

 #### Parameters